nim-lang/Nim/doc/docgen.rst

 HTML
 ----

-Generation of HTML documents is done via both the ``doc`` command.
-This command take either a single .nim file, outputting a single .html file with the same base filename, or multiple .nim files, outputting multiple .html files and, optionally, an index file.
+Generation of HTML documents is done via the ``doc`` command.
+This command takes either a single .nim file, outputting a single .html file with the same base filename, or multiple .nim files, outputting multiple .html files and, optionally, an index file.